ashryaagr/IBM-Hack-Challenge/README.md

 - The project consists of 2 servers
 - First server is wriiten on flask.
 It collects data from twitter, stack, etc .
 - Second server is written on node.
 It provides the interface for user to interact with .
-  It also has the ML model that performs k means clustering analysis to get categories of friends .
+  It also has the ML algorithm that performs k means clustering analysis to get categories of friends .

 ## TODOs
-- Make the following pages for frontend and link them with node endpoints.
-Note that UI/UX will be given a good amount of wieghtage.
-    - Login Page
-    - Registration Page ( we will also take user's social media usernames here)
-    - Page to add friends and get their friend affinity
-    - Page to list all friends vs category ( i.e. for clustering )
-    - Partial for menu/navigation bar
-    - Do data visualisation using some charting library

-- Update backend endpoints according to the frontend requirements.

-- Add a bash script to make the setup process easy.
+- Add a Dockerfile to make the setup process easy.

 - Upload the ideation document in .doc or .pdf format with font size 12, single spacing, Times New Roman font.
     The document should include the following details only: